degreepath/catalog-differ/over-time-md/nursing.req.md

 SOAN 264

 |  Race and Class in American Culture  |
+SOAN 267  |  Medical Anthropology  |  1.00
 Requirements for Graduation  |
 NURS 211  |  Holistic Health Assessment and Health Promotion  |  1.00
 NURS 311  |  Foundations of Professional Nursing  |  1.00
 NURS 312  |  Family Health  |  1.00
 NURS 313  |  Gerontological Nursing  |  1.00
 NURS 314  |  Lifespan Medical-Surgical Nursing I  |  1.00
-NURS 386  |  Perinatal Health (through fall 2015)  |  1.00
+NURS 315  |  Medical-Surgical Nursing II  |  1.00
-NURS 388  |  Community Health (through fall 2015)  |  1.00
+NURS 316  |  Public Health Nursing  |  1.00
-NURS 392  |  Mental Health (through spring 2016)  |  1.00
+NURS 317  |  Behavioral Health  |  1.00
-NURS 397  |  Nursing Leadership (through spring 2016)  |  1.00
+NURS 318  |  Nursing Leadership (1.50)  |  1.50
+NURS 319  |  Complex Patient Care  |  1.00
+NURS 399  |  Senior Nursing Seminar (0.50)  |  0.50
 One course in ethics (students should consult with their advisor to determine what courses meet this requirement for nursing from general education EIN courses)  |  1.00
 NURS 390 Research Methods in Nursing is an elective course that is highly recommended by the Nursing Department for all nursing majors.  |  1.00

-The following courses will be submitted as proposals by the Nursing Department and considered by the Curriculum Committee in the fall semester.

-  * NURS 315 Lifespan Medical-Surgical Nursing II
-  * NURS 316 Public Health Nursing
-  * NURS 317 Behavioral Health
-  * NURS 318 Nursing Leadership
-  * NURS 319 Complex Patient Care
-  * NURS 399 Senior Nursing Seminar